BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 mkdir -p BashWk3/files
 cd BashWk3/files
 ```

-**What did the `-p` argument do in the above `mkdir` command"**
+(**Q:** What did the `-p` argument do in the above `mkdir` command?)

 1. Download and uncompress the file [`GRCh38.chr22.ensembl.biomart.txt.gz`](../files/GRCh38.chr22.ensembl.biomart.txt.gz) into the newly-created `files` directory, keeping the original as well as the uncompressed verison.

   (*Hint: when uncompressing the gzip file, use the `-k` option to keep the original gzip file.*)

 2. Download and extract the file [`3_many_files.tar.gz`](../files/3_many_files.tar.gz) in the `files` directory.
 This should create a sub-directory (`3_many_files`) containing 100 files, where each file contains a subset of the data in `GRCh38.chr22.ensembl.biomart.txt.gz`.

-(*Hint: Refer to last week for details on how to extract a tar archive.**)
+  (*Hint: Refer to last week for details on how to extract a tar archive.*)

 3. Use what you have learnt so far and find out:

   - What is the size of the uncompressed file (`GRCh38.chr22.ensembl.biomart.txt.gz`)?
 How many characters, words and lines does it contain?
   - How are the data organised in the file?
   - What is the column separator?
   - How many columns does it contain?
   - What are the column headers?
   - Which column is "**Gene name**"?
 How many unique gene names are there in the file?

 4. Can you answer the above questions without uncompressing the original file?